HomagGroup/HOMAG-Connect/Applications/IntelliDivide/README.md

 #### Prepare the optimization request

-There are several ways to request an optimization, each with its advantages and disadvantages:
+There are several ways to request an optimization:

 1. [Using the Object Model]()
 2. [Importing a structured file (Excel, CSV, PNX, ...)]()